dryror/backend-socket/README.md

+# Serverless Socket

 &nbsp;

-Deploy a zero configuration Socket backend in seconds using [Serverless Components](https://github.com/serverless/components) with just a few lines of code.
+Deploy a zero configuration serverless websockets backend in seconds using [Serverless Components](https://github.com/serverless/components) with just a few lines of code.
+The goal of this component is to offer the easiest experience possible for building realtime back-ends on AWS Lambda and AWS API Gateway.

 &nbsp;